-Weekly study guide or 'roadmap': This will be explained at the beginning of the class.
+Weekly study guide or 'roadmap': Will be explained in the class.

-Weekly Lectures: Weekly lectures will be on MT 1:15-2:30 PM.
+Weekly Lectures: Weekly lectures will be on W 8:15-11:15 AM.

 Class discussions/Lab visits: Class participation is required.
-A trip to visit WCC Geology lab will be arranged (if possible).
+WCC Geology lab visit will be arranged (if possible).